adamsalter/sitemap_generator/README.md

   add '/home', :changefreq => 'daily', :priority => 0.9
   add '/contact_us', :changefreq => 'weekly'
 end
-SitemapGenerator::Sitemap.ping_search_engines # called for you when you use the rake task
+SitemapGenerator::Sitemap.ping_search_engines # Not needed if you use the rake tasks
 ```

 Run it: